capibuilder/capibuilder-odk/README.md

 `CAPIBuilder` is an open-source web application built with Next.js, TypeScript, and Styled-Component CSS.
 CAPIBuilder solves an important problem in the data collection process by providing a user-friendly interface for creating and managing survey forms, collecting responses, and reviewing data for Open Data Kit (ODK) API.

-### Funding

-CAPIBuilder is part of the FLOSS Funding Directory.
-The following endpoints are available:

-- `/.well-known/funding-manifest-urls` - Returns the URL to the funding manifest
-- `/funding.json` - Returns the funding manifest
-- `/.well-known/funding.json` - Alternative location for the funding manifest

-These endpoints are configured through Vercel rewrites to serve the funding information for the project.

-### Contact

-odk@capibuilder.com

 ## Before you begin

 CAPIBuilder provides only the web application.
 To use it, you will need to run the ODK Central server, which is available here: